Using CVE Visualizations

 Below the controls, you will find several boxes with statistics and graphs:

-- An overview section showing the current and average CVE counts as well as image size for the images.
+- An overview section showing the current and average CVE counts as well as container image size for the images.

 - A CVEs by Severity section with bar graphs showing the CVE count per day for both images, broken down by severity.